pasdam/pasdam.github.io/content/blog/posts/aws_diagrams.md

 ### Use in CI pipelines

-The above commangs can be used in a CI/CD environment as well to automate the process, like for instance update the inventory and the diagram every time the infrastructure is updated, or at specified interval, like once a day.
+The above commands can be used in a CI/CD environment as well to automate the process, like for instance update the inventory and the diagram every time the infrastructure is updated, or at specified interval, like once a day.